 Let $\textsf{Rep}_i(x, A)$ represent the item in $A$ that, when replaced by $x$, maximizes the incremental gain while maintaining feasibility.
 Formally,

 Now we are ready to present the design of our algorithm \textsf{Sampling-Greedy} (Algorithm \ref{alg:LPP0}).
-Initially, we introduce a set $\Phi$ of $l$ dummy items to the ground set $\Omega$ to construct an extended ground set $\Omega' = \Omega \cup \Phi$.
-Here for all $i\in[m]$, we define $\Delta_i(x, A)=0$ for any $x\in \Phi$ and $A \subseteq \Omega'$.
-We introduce these dummy items to prevent negative marginal utility item selection.
-Notably, these dummy items can be safely removed from the solution without altering its utility.

 Throughout the process, \textsf{Sampling-Greedy} maintains a solution set denoted as $S$, along with a set of feasible solutions $T_i \subseteq S$ for each function $f_i$ (all of which are initially set to empty).
-In each iteration, it first computes the top $l$ items $M$ from the extended ground set $\Omega'$ based on its combined contribution to each $f_i$, indicated by $\sum_{i=1}^{m} \nabla_i(x, T_i)$.
+In each iteration, it first computes the top $l$ items $M$ from the extended ground set $\Omega$ based on its combined contribution to each $f_i$, indicated by $\sum_{i=1}^{m} \nabla_i(x, T_i)$.
 That is,